 Getting that figure as low as possible is the name of the game.

-In the case of Shopify you are at the mercy of what Shopify developers deem to be “best practice” because the checkout process is shared among all Shopify users and is not customisable.
-If you want to create a unique checkout process then you are effectively straight jacketed by Shopifys approach.
+In the case of Shopify, you are at the mercy of what Shopify developers deem to be “best practice” because the checkout process is shared among all Shopify users and is not customisable.
+If you want to create a unique checkout process, then you are effectively straight-jacketed by Shopify approach.

 Third Party Integration

-If you want to utilise loads of third party scripts on your eCommerce store then Shopify has the big advantage here because there are hundreds already developed.
+If you want to employ loads of third party scripts on your eCommerce store, then Shopify has a significant advantage here because there are hundreds already developed.
 Lemonstand trails behind.

 Because Lemonstand does not have as large a user base as Shopify, third party implementations are fewer and therefore not as readily available.
 However before discarding Lemonstand as a solution you should ask yourself the question whether being able to integrate lots of third party tools makes up for not being able to customise the checkout experience.

 There's nothing to choose between them.
-If you were going to choose between Lemonstand and Shopify based on customer support then my preference would be for Lemonstand because they focus on eCommerce customisation every single day.
+If you were going to make a choice between Lemonstand and Shopify based on customer support, then my preference would be for Lemonstand because they focus on eCommerce customisation every single day.

-If you already have a good idea about what is involved and have monthly sales targets to reach then Lemonstand would be the better option.
+If you already have a good idea of what is involved and have monthly sales targets to reach then, Lemonstand would be the better option.